 ㄴ punnet ㄴ ID ㄴ documents ㄴ dataset ㄴ workflows ㄴ folders

 As you can see, each punnet contains few elements : data, folder and document.
 A document can also contains its own data, its content with annotations and the folder where it is stored.

 Data object represents metadata in the ECM sense.
 It contains a name, a type, and one or more values

 Content object materializes document content that can be simple or made up of several pages.
 It can be materialized by a relative or absolute path to its storage location or stored directly in memory / in an XML file

-Task can be represented as a processing unit to be applied to a punnet.
+A task can be represented as a processing unit to be applied to a punnet.
 A punnet comes at the entry of the task, as an input.
 The task performs operations and then outputs the modified punnet.

 During the processing of each task, statistics are collected allowing to know the number of punnets processed per second.
 This is the actual throughput of the task and it is of course dependent on the environment (neighboring tasks, multi-thread…) From this speed, Fast2 tries to estimate the average time left for all the tasks.